githubtraining/training-manual/README.md

 Welcome to the GitHub Training Manual repo.
 In this repo, you will find the content for all of the materials used by GitHub trainers during our official training courses.

-This project uses the Asciidoc format for the text of the manual.

 ## How To Generate the Manuals

 Each manual supports two versions, a student version and a facilitator version.
 To create both manuals for a given class,